NoahBeto/tictactoe/README.md

 # tictactoe
 ## Installation and Running the Project

-This guide explains how to install and run the `next-component-library` project from GitHub.
 You will need to have Git installed on your local machine to install and run the project.

 ### Installation